+We are also wary of overly optimistic valuations, particularly as the macroeconomic picture is far from clear.
 Geopolitical risks remain elevated, with conflicts such as Russia's invasion of Ukraine looking more likely to escalate than deescalate in the near future.
 The political risk fuelled by general elections is high on our watch list as nearly 60% of the world's democratic population - including the US and the UK - goes to the polls over the year.

-Technicals remain solid for the asset class, with stillelevated supply being met with positive demand and it should turn into a tailwind in the second quarter.
-Supply is expected to drop sharply as companies start to enter earnings-related blackout periods.
-However, as we navigate expectations around interest rate cuts and an approaching maturity wall, we remain cautious on the companies with increasing leverage and lower interest rate coverage ratios but positive on companies that continue to have reasonably good interest cover ratios and strong free cash flow measures.
+Technicals remain solid for the asset class, with stillelevated supply being met with positive demand.
+This should turn into a tailwind in the second quarter as supply is expected to drop sharply as companies start to enter earnings-related blackout periods.

+However, as we navigate expectations around interest rate cuts and an approaching debt maturity wall, we remain cautious on the companies with increasing leverage and lower interest rate coverage ratios but positive on companies that continue to have reasonably good interest cover ratios and strong free cash flow measures.